Solar Schools

 The Clean Energy Resource Teams have on-the-ground staff in each of our seven regions across Minnesota.
 Find your coordinator and invite them to provide a presentation and more.

-A core program of Climate Generation, Youth Environmental Activists Minnesota (YEA!
-MN) is a network of high school students taking action for a just transition to a resilient climate future for all.
+• Climate Generation: Climate Generation ignites educators and students to take action for a just transition to a resilient climate future for all.

 The Minnesota Pollution Control Agency is using Volkswagen settlement funds to reduce harmful air pollution, address climate change, and invest in a cleaner transportation future.
 Minnesota will receive $47 million total from the national settlement, and will distribute these funds in three phases over 10 years.
 MPCA can use VW funds in two primary ways: fund vehicle replacements that take older, more polluting diesel vehicles off the road and replace them with new, cleaner models, and invest in electric vehicle infrastructure.
 To distribute funds, MPCA offers grant opportunities with a competitive application process.